 The School curriculum is designed to serve students of all ability levels, and the School will ensure that all students will be engaged in and benefit from the curriculum, including English Language Learners who enter the school below grade level.
-Any student in need of remediation for not making adequate progress towards mastery of the Common Core State Standards and/or Next Generation Sunshine State in the content areas, as adopted, will have access to supervised study time and tutoring services during school and non-school hours (e.g. after school, Saturday mornings, etc. and whenever possible, to accelerate and/or remediate student achievement).
+Any student in need of remediation for not making adequate progress towards mastery of the Common Core State Standards/NGSSS when applicable, as adopted, will have access to supervised study time and tutoring services during school and non-school hours (e.g. after school, Saturday mornings, etc. and whenever possible, to accelerate and/or remediate student achievement).

 Apart from providing the specific services listed in a student's English Language Learner Student Educational Plan (ELLSEP) folder IEP, as applicable, the School's faculty will differentiate instruction as necessary, as well as offer tutoring services or other such assistance to ensure students success.
-Student performance will be continuously assessed and students not making adequate progress towards mastery of the CCSS and/or NGSSS in the content areas, as adopted, will be identified and the following measures will be instituted:
+Student performance will be continuously assessed and students not making adequate progress towards mastery of the NGSSS/CC, as adopted, will be identified and the following measures will be instituted: